 Of course, back in those days Fannie cooked using a ‘range cooker’ or a 'gas stove' at some point, and so may have experienced difficulty gaging the exact oven temperatures - who knows!
 But nevertheless, for each recipe one would’ve appreciated an indication of some sort – such as quick, moderate, or a hot oven would suffice.

-Oh well, but thank goodness for my modern mentor: the jolly old internet, who often offers Miss Windsor a helping hand!
+Oh well, but thank goodness for my modern mentor: the jolly old internet, who thankfully, in this instance, offered Miss Windsor a helping hand!

 Now, moving on gracefully, in 1902 darling Fannie retired from the Boston Cooking School, and with housewives in mind (never mind professional cooks!) she founded Miss Farmer’s School of Cookery in Boston.